Skip to main content

 The University of Sydney

-In this study, researchers want to understand your experiences about medications when you went to hospital.
+In this study, researchers want to understand your experiences about guidance for managing medications when you went to hospital and at discharge.
 Your experiences will help make practical improvements so that medicines are used safely at home or in residential aged care.

 Ethics approval was obtained from the University of Sydney Human Research Ethics Committee [2025/HE000566].